Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: The Proposed

 \section{The Proposed \ourmethod}

+The design of MIRAGE is guided by two empirical observations. \textit{(i)} Attention features consistently exhibit low-rank channel redundancy across scales (Fig.~\ref{fig:redundency}), indicating that a non-trivial portion of the representational capacity can be reassigned without loss of expressiveness. \textit{(ii)} Different degradations favor complementary inductive biases, \ie, local texture sensitivity, global contextual aggregation, and channel-statistical modulation.
+These observations motivate a principled partition of feature channels into convolutional, attention, and MLP pathways, allowing each subspace to specialize in the bias it is best suited for while maintaining overall model compactness.
+In parallel, the depth-asymmetric covariance structures of shallow and latent representations provide a natural basis for cross-layer alignment, for which the SPD formulation offers a geometry-preserving representation.

-\textbf{Overview.} Unlike previous methods that adopt a one-to-one mapping strategy for multiple degradations as illustrated in Fig.~\ref{fig:framework}(a), which requires training a separate model for each type of degradation, our approach is more unified.
-Also, unlike architectures that use multiple encoders mapping to a single decoder, as shown in Fig.~\ref{fig:framework}(b), which significantly increases the model size and complexity, we pursue a more efficient design.
-Moreover, in contrast to prompt-based methods that rely on large-scale models or introduce visual/textual prompts (Fig.~\ref{fig:framework}(c)), we propose a simple yet effective mixed-backbone architecture (Fig.~\ref{fig:framework}(d)).
-This backbone serves as a strong restoration model (Sec.~\ref{subsec:mix_backbone}), and its performance is further enhanced through cross-layer contrastive learning in the SPD space between shallow and latent features (Sec.~\ref{subsec:spd_ctrs}).
+Prior works either train a separate model per degradation (Fig.~\ref{fig:framework}a), adopt multi-encoder–single-decoder designs that inflate parameters (Fig.~\ref{fig:framework}b), or rely on large-scale prompt-based models with visual/textual cues (Fig.~\ref{fig:framework}c).
+In contrast, we propose a simple yet effective mixed-backbone architecture (Fig.~\ref{fig:framework}d), which already forms a strong restoration baseline (Sec.~\ref{subsec:mix_backbone}) and is further enhanced by cross-layer contrastive learning in SPD space between shallow and latent features (Sec.~\ref{subsec:spd_ctrs}).